Ciudad Ojeda: History

-Ciudad Ojeda was founded on January 19, 1937, by President Eleazar López Contreras as a settlement for the inhabitants of Lagunillas de Agua.
+Ciudad Ojeda was founded on January 19, 1937, by President Eleazar López Contreras on the Costa Oriental del Lago de Maracaibo as a settlement for the inhabitants of Lagunillas de Agua.
 Today, it is a major center for the oil and gas industry in the Lake Maracaibo region.

 On 13 November 1939, an important fire destroyed Lagunillas de Agua, causing over 200 fatalities.
 There are several hypotheses about the cause of the fire that prompted the final and decisive transfer of population to the mainland.
 The truth is that the oil industry was an oily layer on the lake, which had the potential to ignite the wooden houses built on stilts in the lake.
 One hypothesis is the accidental fall of a kerosene lamp to the lake from the Bar Caracas.
 Another is a fire caused by an oil company when he was going to beat his concession, that company helped reconstruction and retained the award after all, there is no evidence of this fact.